SVG Files: What They Are and How to Make One

 The SVG file format was developed by the World Wide Web Consortium as a standardized format for web graphics, designed to work with other web conventions like HTML, CSS, JavaScript, and the document object model.

 Thanks to this compatibility, you can control SVG images with scripts.
-This opens the door for a huge range of dynamic display possibilities, from animations to dynamic charts to mobile-responsive images.
+This opens the door for various dynamic display possibilities, from animations to dynamic charts to mobile-responsive images.
 This level of control over appearance isn’t possible with JPEG and PNG formats.

 4. Accessibility and Search Engine Optimization

-SVG files are text files, and this itself offers some advantages over raster formats.
+SVG files are text files, offering some advantages over raster formats.
 First, as we’ve covered, programmers can look at the XML code and quickly understand it.

 Also, if an SVG graphic contains text, the text information is stored in the file as literal text (not as shapes).
-This allows screen readers to interpret SVGs, helping those who have difficulties interacting with digital content.
+This allows screen readers to interpret SVGs, helping those with difficulties interacting with digital content.

 Lastly, search engines like Google can index SVG files.
-If you want to place a text-heavy infographic or other SVG display on your page include keyword text in the image.
+Include keyword text in the image if you want to place a text-heavy infographic or other SVG display on your page.
 This can help your page rank and improve your SEO.
 PNGs and JPEGs are limited to metadata and alt text in this respect.

 5. Smaller File Sizes

-SVG files tend to store images more efficiently than common raster formats as long as the image isn’t too detailed.
-SVG files contain enough information to display vectors at any scale, whereas bitmaps require larger files for scaled-up versions of images — more pixels use up more file space.
+SVG files store images more efficiently than common raster formats if the image isn’t too detailed.
+SVG files contain enough information to display vectors at any scale, whereas bitmaps require larger files for scaled-up versions of images — more pixels use more file space.

-This is good for websites because smaller files load faster on browsers, so SVGs can increase overall page performance.
+This is good for websites because smaller files load faster on browsers.
+Ultimately, using SVGs ensures your pages aren’t weighed down by images and don’t take forever to load.

 Disadvantages of SVG Files